-“In Pennsylvania, penalties for DUI range from fines and suspension of driver’s license to jail time,” warns our Pittsburgh drunk driving accident attorney at Shenderovich, Shenderovich & Fishman.
-Interestingly, the drunk driver may not be the only party considered negligent or liable for your injury.
+“In Pennsylvania, DUI penalties range from fines and driver’s license suspension to jail time,” warns our Pittsburgh drunk driving accident attorney at Shenderovich, Shenderovich& Fishman.

 Fact: Driving under the influence increases the likelihood of a car accident because alcohol is responsible for reduced reaction times, loss of concentration and vigilance, drowsiness, and impaired vision, among other forms of impairment that can significantly limit a motorist’s ability to safely operate their vehicle.

 Since driving under the influence of booze impairs the driver’s ability to operate a vehicle in a safe manner, passengers and drivers need to avoid drivers if they notice any of the following signs of drunk driving:

 If you have managed to survive a DUI crash in Pittsburgh or elsewhere in Pennsylvania, you probably want to know what you should do after a drunk driving accident.

-Also, if you are able to, do not forget to collect information about the drunk driver, including his or her name, phone number, address, license plate number, make and model of the vehicle, insurance information, and others type of valuable information.
+Again, if you are able to, do not forget to collect information about the drunk driver, including his or her name, phone number, address, license plate number, make and model of the vehicle, insurance information, and other types of valuable information.
 Also, do not forget to talk to witnesses and write down their contact information as well.
 Throughout all this, make sure you are in a safe place away from traffic.

 As we have mentioned earlier, the drunk driver may not be the only party who can be sued for your injury sustained in a DUI crash.
 Our Pittsburgh drunk driving accident lawyer explains that you may also be able to recover damages from an establishment (bar, nightclub, restaurant, or other) that served the at-fault driver alcohol.

-However, for Pennsylvania’s Dram Shop Law to apply in your case, the establishment needs to possess a liquor license, and your will also have to prove that the drunk driver was “visibly intoxicated” at the time alcohol was served to him or her prior to the accident.
+However, for Pennsylvania’s Dram Shop Law to apply in your case, the establishment needs to possess a liquor license, and you will also have to prove that the drunk driver was “visibly intoxicated” at the time alcohol was served to him or her prior to the accident.
 Social hosts are only liable in Pennsylvania for injuries caused by serving alcohol to minors.
 There is no liability for social hosts serving alcohol to an adult who drives drunk and injures another person.